sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_9.png)

-## (Optional) Extract more data

-Try extracting more complex pieces of information.
-For example, try extracting the time period for each account using the [List method](doc:list-tips).
-See the  `accounts_list` field in this config for an example of using the List method.

-Publish the config to save your changes.

 ## (Optional) Extract from your own documents

-Sensible recommends grouping similar documents, for example, bank statments, into a *document type*.
+Sensible recommends grouping similar documents, for example, bank statements, into a *document type*.
 To extract data from your documents, first check if they're on Sensible's list of out-of-the-box [supported document types](doc:library-quickstart).
 If not, create document types and configure your custom extractions by using the interactive [tutorial](https://app.sensible.so/tutorial/) or taking the following steps:

 1. To exit the Sensible Instruct editor, click **Sensible** in the upper left corner.
 2. Click the **Document types** tab.
 Create a new document type using the dialog, then write prompts in the configuration editor to extract data using what you learned in previous steps.